Randomized matrix computations: Themes and variations: Random initialization

 This random starting vector has a valuable feature that has long been appreciated by numerical analysts~\cite[p.~155]{Dem97:Applied-Numerical}.
 Almost surely, each component of the standard normal starting vector is nonzero: $\Prob{ \omega_i \neq 0 } = 1$.
 Thus, we can activate \Cref{prop:pm-convergence,prop:power-method-asymptotic} to deduce that the randomized power method converges to the maximum eigenvalue \hilite{with probability one}!

-In fact, the random starting vector provides additional benefits that were first recognized~\cite{KW92:Estimating-Largest} in the early 1990s.
+In fact, the random starting vector provides additional benefits that were first recognized~\cite{Dix83:Estimating-Extremal,KW92:Estimating-Largest} in the 1980s and 1990s.
 With a careful probabilistic analysis, we can derive several beautiful results about the randomized power method.
 These theorems appear in the upcoming subsections.

 For intuition, a closer examination of the relative error~\eqref{eq:PM_relative_error} suggests that the power method converges most quickly when the first component $\omega_1$ of the starting vector is large, while the remaining components $\omega_2, \dots, \omega_n$ are small.
 Since the components are independent random variables with $\Expect[ \omega_i^2 ] = 1$, the typical size of each coordinate $\omega_i$ is about one.
 In other words, the standard normal distribution does a reasonable job at achieving our goals for the components of the starting vector.
 This is the best we can hope for, absent knowledge about the leading eigenspace.